 Provide a dynamic spatio-temporal model using a flexible statistical framework that can accommodate multiple data types.

 Implement optimal dynamic survey designs to increase sampling efficiency to maximize program sustainability, increase safety, and improve the precision of parameter estimates.

 Provide reliable quantitative information regarding the spatial distribution and abundance of sea otters to assess their status in Glacier Bay National Park and Preserve and inform decisions regarding management actions that may have the potential to impact sea otters.

-We monitor sea otters in Glacier Bay National Park and Preserve.
+We monitor sea otters in Glacier Bay National Park and Preserve (read the monitoring protocol).